Planning application decision

 Entries SHOULD NOT be changed or removed from the data except to correct a mistake, or for the purposes of redacting personal or otherwise sensitive information.

-An entity SHOULD be updated by adding another entry to the data with the same reference and a newer entry-date
+An entity SHOULD be updated by adding another entry to the data with the same reference and a newer entry-date.

-Entries SHOULD be ordered within a dataset by the entry-date
+Entries SHOULD be ordered within a dataset by the entry-date value, with older entries appearing before later entries.

 Data file formats